BMbarreto/BMbarreto/README.md

 📈 **Why Data?**:

 I’ve always been fascinated by graphs, trends, and the stories behind the numbers.
-There's something powerful about taking raw, messy data and turning it into something clear and visually beautiful — a story that anyone can understand, regardless of their technical background.
+There's something powerful about taking raw, messy data and turning it into something clear and visually beautiful, a story that anyone can understand, regardless of their technical background.

 Just like when I'm solving puzzles or building with LEGO, I enjoy breaking things down into smaller parts, finding patterns, and assembling them into something meaningful.
 That same sense of curiosity and creativity drives my passion for data analysis and data engineering.